Come Live with Me Angel: Releases

-The song first appeared on Gaye's I Want You album, released on March 16, 1976.
+The song first appeared on Gaye's 1976 album I Want You, released on March 16, 1976.

 In 1995, a re-recorded version of the song by Ware was featured on his seventh album Taste The Love as the album's opening track.

 In 2001, UK label Expansion Records made Ware's Musical Massage album available on CD for the first time.
 The CD included previously unreleased tracks, including the original version of "Come Live With Me, Angel".
 Motown then followed suit by releasing their own pressing of the album in 2003.
 Motown issued a Deluxe Edition of Gaye's I Want You album in the same year, which included an unedited mix of the song that features a missing bridge section and several choruses of the trumpet solo played by Chuck Findley.

-Motown never issued Gaye's version of the song as a single in Gaye's lifetime, but in 2016, Universal Music Japan and Captain Vinyl released "Come Live With Me, Angel" alongside Meli'sa Morgan's original version of "Fool's Paradise" on 7-inch vinyl exclusively to the Japanese market.
+Motown never issued Gaye's version of the song as a single in Gaye's lifetime.
+However, in 2016, Universal Music Japan and Captain Vinyl released "Come Live With Me, Angel" alongside Meli'sa Morgan's original version of "Fool's Paradise" on 7-inch vinyl exclusively to the Japanese market.

-Cover versions
+Cover versions and samples

 In 1994, South African singer Audrey Motaung covered "Come Live With Me, Angel" on her album Colours Can't Clash.

 In 2003, Hip hop/Rap group G-Unit sampled "Come Live With Me, Angel" on their song "Wanna Get to Know You" from their album Beg for Mercy.

 In 2012, American musician Mndsgn sampled "Come Live With Me, Angel" on his song "Yahlubba(nu)" from his album Feels.